tldr-pages/tldr/pages/common/pbmtoascii.md

 # pbmtoascii

-> convert a PBM image to ASCII graphics.
+> Convert a PBM image to ASCII graphics.
 > More information: <https://netpbm.sourceforge.net/doc/pbmtoascii.html>.

 - Read PBM file as input and produce an ASCII output: